What can you expect from your prolotherapy appointment? Here is an overview of the entire process...

 6. A specific frequency of further treatment will be recommended.
 For elite athletes with pending obligations, a one- to four-week frequency can be considered.
 Our goal, however, is to allow full time for natural healing, which can decrease the treatment frequency needed.
 We recommend a two- to three-session trial, typically at two-month intervals.
 Our treatments are quite comprehensive; we do not need more than 2-3 treatments to determine if your condition will respond to prolotherapy.
 After that period, our goal is to taper (as soon as possible) to 3-12 months intervals, or more infrequently as needed.

 Most patients have a variety of questions about what to expect after treatment.
 Dr. Reeves has compiled these questions, and his answers, into this helpful handout.
-Additionally, Dr. Reeves has some post-treatment instructions for you.
+Below are some additional post-treatment instructions.

 If there are further questions about how we treat that you want to ask before treatment, feel free to call the office at (913) 362-1600, or come in ready to ask.